nixn/pdns-etcd3/README.md

 ### ETCD structure

-See [ETCD structure][etcd-structure].
+See [ETCD structure](doc/ETCD-structure.md).
 The structure lies beneath the `prefix` configured in PowerDNS (see above).

-[etcd-structure]: doc/ETCD-structure.md

 ## Compatibility

-pdns-etcd3 is tested on PowerDNS 3.x and uses an ETCD v3 cluster.
-It may work on PowerDNS 4.x, but is not tested, though it is planned to support both eventually, or even only 4.x later.
-Issues regarding PowerDNS 4.x are not handled yet.
+pdns-etcd3 is tested on PowerDNS versions 3 and 4, and uses an ETCD v3 cluster.
+It's currently only one version of each (pdns 3.4.1 and 4.0.3, ETCD API 3.0), until I find a way to test it on different versions easily.
+Therefore each release shall state which versions were used for testing, so one can be sure to have a working combination for deploying, when using those (tested) versions.
+Most likely it will work on other "usually compatible" versions, but that cannot be guaranteed.

-## Debugging
+## Testing / Debugging

-For now, there is much logging, as the program is in alpha state.
+For now, there is much simple logging, as the program is in heavy development / alpha state.
+The plan is to build a logging structure, which can be used to selectively trace and debug different components.

 ## License

 Copyright © 2016-2018 nix <https://github.com/nixn>

 Distributed under the Apache 2.0 license, available in the file [LICENSE](LICENSE).

+## Donations

+If you like pdns-etcd3, please consider donating to support the further development.
+Thank you!

+Bitcoin (BTC): `1pdns4U2r4JqkzsJRpTEYNirTFLtuWee9`<br>
+Monero (XMR): `4CjXUfpdcba5G5z1LXAx3ngoDtAHoFGdpJWvCayULXeaEhA4QvJEHdR7Xi3ptsbhSfGcSpdBHbK4CgyC6Qcwy5Rt2GGDfQCM7PcTgfEQ5Q`<br>
+Ethereum (ETH): `0x003D87efb7069e875a8a1226c9DadaC03dE1f779`

+These addresses are dedicated to pdns-etcd3 development.
+For my general development, other projects and personal donation addresses see my profile or my web page.